 No amount of Insulin or Metformin will ever cure diabetes.
 Functional Medicine looks at health with the intent to heal, restore and rebalance the body, which then eliminates the symptoms.

 Diabetes is not a metformin deficiency and no amount of injected insulin will heal the pancreas.
 Heart burn is not a Prevacid deficiency.
 Cardiovascular disease is not a Lipitor or a statin deficiency and fibromyalgia is not a Lyrica deficiency.

-If you are looking for solutions to your health problems, and would like to take your life back, call to schedule a free consultation with one of our functional medicine practitioners in Colorado Springs.
+If you are looking for solutions to your health problems, and would like to take your life back, call to schedule a free consultation with one of our functional medicine practitioners in one of our locations.